ampproject/amphtml/ads/custom.md

 A parameter like `?ampslots=1,2` will be appended to the URL specified by `data-url` in order to specify the slots being fetched.
 See the examples above for details.

-The ad server should return a json object containing a record for each slot in the request.
+The ad server should return a json object containing a record for each slot in the request, keyed by the slot id in `data-slot`.
 The record format is defined by your template.
 For the examples above, the record contains three fields:

 * src - string to go into the source parameter of the image to be displayed.
 This can be a web reference (in which case it must be `https:` or a `data:` URI including the base64-encoded image.